InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 #### Getting in

-When visiting your neighbors you will likely not enter their home without knocking or ringing the door bell even if the door is open.
+When visiting your neighbors, you will likely not enter their home without knocking or ringing the door bell even if the door is open.
 Likewise in InnerSource as a visitor you won't be able (or invited) to commit directly to any code repository.

-Instead when visiting your neighbors you're likely to at least knock on their door.
+Instead, when visiting your neighbors you're likely to at least knock on their door.
 Likewise in InnerSource after making your changes to the codebase you'll submit them as a pull request.
 Much like you wouldn't go about making large changes and what you consider improvments to your neighbors home, in InnerSource